|Course #||Title||Credit Hours||Prerequisites|

 For Drexel minimum overall GPA of 3.0, science GPA of 3.0: Minimum GRE combined score of 300 for the quantitative and verbal sections and a 4.0 minimum for the analytical writing section: Volunteer, (minimum of 50 hours), paid or shadowing experiences and 2 letters of recommendation are required (must include one from a physical therapist and one from a science-based professor or advisor).
 Qualified applicants will be invited for an interview.
 Applicants are encouraged to apply early to be evaluated for available scholarship money.
 Drexel also has the following admission requirements found by clicking on the website www.drexel.edu/physicalTherapy/programs/dpt/admissions/

-For Widener; Science prerequisite course GPA of 3.0 and minimum overall prerequisite course GPA of 3.0; GRE scores of at least the 50th percentile for each of the verbal and quantitative sections. minimum of 40 volunteer hours in at least one setting.
-Retake prerequisites in which a C- or less was earned; For 4 + 3 applicants; a grade of B- or better is required in all prerequisites; All applicants: 3 letters required (2 PT, 1 from Committee), volunteer experience of at least 40 hours required-recommended in 2 different practice areas (inpatient/hospital and outpatient/clinic preferred).
+For Widener; Science prerequisite course GPA of 3.3 and minimum overall prerequisite course GPA of 3.3; GRE scores of at least the 50th percentile for each of the verbal and quantitative sections. minimum of 40 volunteer hours in at least one setting.
+Retake prerequisites in which a C- or less was earned; For 4 + 3 applicants; a grade of B or better is required in all prerequisites; All applicants: 3 letters required (2 PT, 1 from Committee), volunteer experience of at least 40 hours required-recommended in 2 different practice areas (inpatient/hospital and outpatient/clinic preferred).
 No more than 3 prerequisites may be in progress at the time of application.
 Applicants may be granted advanced placement or have certain courses waived, with the specifics determined by Widener.
 All students must apply through PTCAS.
 Study abroad courses will NOT fulfill Widener prerequisites.
 Please refer to our website for more information at http://www.widener.edu/academics/schools/shsp/physical_therapy/faqs.aspx

 PT School Program Requirements - http://www.ptcas.org/Directory.html